 The Classic canvases are eraser-proof.
 Under the following conditions, you can remove sketches without leaving any residue.

 In addition, the canvas surface should be as smooth as possible.
 Due to the structure of the canvas, the marker fibers can be roughened.
 The life of a marker is therefore significantly influenced by the painting surface.

 Primed cotton fabrics are therefore only suitable to a limited extent for painting on with markers.
-Specially developed ForMarkers canvases are ideal for this purpose.
+CRAZY CANVAS MULTIMEDIA has a special non-absorbent primer that is perfectly suited for pens and markers, as they do not bleed on the canvas surface.

+The Classic canvases are eraser-proof.
+Under the following conditions, you can remove sketches without leaving any residue.